Interactive Color Wheel

 How to Use This Color Wheel Tool

-Using this tool is straightforward.
-Click or drag anywhere on the wheel to pick a base color—the horizontal position controls hue (the color family), and the distance from the center controls saturation (how vivid the color is).
+Click or drag anywhere on the wheel to pick a base color — the horizontal position controls hue, and the distance from the center controls saturation.
 Then choose a harmony rule from the buttons above the wheel: the tool instantly calculates the matching colors and displays their HEX, RGB, and HSL values on the right panel.
 Use the lightness slider to adjust brightness across the entire scheme.
-When you find a combination you like, copy the HEX codes directly into your CSS or design tool.
-The entire process takes seconds—no guesswork, no manual calculations.
+When you find a combination you like, copy the HEX codes directly into your CSS or design tool, or click Export Scheme to save the full set.
+The entire process takes seconds — no guesswork, no manual calculations.